RyanMillerC/poke-line/README.md

 ![Demo GIF](/docs/demo.gif)

 Select from all 890 different Pokémon!
 Change Pokémon on the fly!
-Set a different Pokéeon for each mode!
+Set a different Pokémon for each mode!

 ## Installation